-Our distribution segment, buoyed by continued growth in the North American oil and gas markets, experienced an increase of 19% in sales compared to the first quarter of fiscal 2011.
-Compared to the first quarter of fiscal 2011, on average, the Asian currencies strengthened against the U.S. Dollar.
-The net translation effect of this on foreign distribution operations was to increase revenues for the distribution segment by approximately \$2.0 million versus the prior year, before eliminations.
-The Company's distribution operation in Singapore continues to experience strong demand for marine transmission products for use in various commercial applications, with a six month backlog that increased over 24% in the first fiscal quarter.
-However, due to the delay in shipments to some customers, this operation saw a 30% decrease in sales versus the prior fiscal year's first quarter record levels.
-The Company's distribution operation in the Northwest of the United States and Southwest of Canada experienced nearly a doubling of its sales due to continued strength in the Canadian oil and gas market.
-The Company's distribution operation in Italy, which provides boat accessories and propulsion systems for the pleasure craft market, saw an over 15% decrease in sales due to continued weakness in the global mega yacht market.
-The Company's distribution operation in Australia, which provides boat accessories, propulsion and marine transmission systems for the pleasure craft market, saw an increase in sales of over 60%, due to improved market conditions, including sales of component parts for the Company's new Express Joystick System®.
+Our distribution segment experienced a decrease of 18.6% in sales compared to the second quarter of fiscal 2011.
+This decrease was primarily a result of the impact of the Japanese tsunami on the Company's joint venture in Japan, Twin Disc Nico, which declined 73% from the prior year second quarter.
+In the summer months, our joint venture partner's production facility was impacted by power shortages as well as delayed shipments from suppliers.
+These issues have been substantially resolved.
+Compared to the second quarter of fiscal 2011, on average, the Asian currencies strengthened against the U.S. Dollar.
+The net translation effect of this on foreign distribution operations was to increase revenues for the distribution segment by approximately \$0.2 million versus the prior year, before eliminations.
+The Company's distribution operation in Singapore continues to experience strong demand for marine transmission products for use in various commercial applications.
+This operation saw a nearly 4% increase in shipments versus the prior fiscal year's record second quarter.
+The Company's distribution operation in the Northwest of the United States and Southwest of Canada experienced flat sales versus the prior fiscal year's record second quarter.
+This operation continues to benefit from the strength in the Canadian oil and gas market.
+The Company's distribution operation in Italy, which provides boat accessories and propulsion systems for the pleasure craft market, saw a nearly 50% decrease in sales due to continued weakness in the global mega yacht market as well as customer requests to delay shipments.
+The Company's distribution operation in Australia, which provides boat accessories, propulsion and marine transmission systems for the pleasure craft market, saw a decrease in sales of 13%.

-The elimination for net inter/intra segment sales increased \$5.8 million, accounting for the remainder of the net change in sales versus the same period last year.
+The elimination for net inter/intra segment sales increased \$0.1 million, accounting for the remainder of the net change in sales versus the same period last year.

-Gross profit as a percentage of sales increased 520 basis points to 37.8% of sales, compared to 32.6% of sales for the same period last year.
-Gross profit for fiscal 2012's first quarter was significantly impacted by higher sales volumes (approximately \$9.2 million), a more profitable mix related to the Company's oil and gas transmission business (approximately \$1.1 million), and improved manufacturing efficiency and absorption.
+Gross profit as a percentage of sales increased 400 basis points to 35.6% of sales, compared to 31.6% of sales for the same period last year.
+Gross profit for fiscal 2012's second quarter was significantly impacted by higher sales volumes (approximately \$3.6 million), a more profitable mix related to the Company's oil and gas transmission business (approximately \$1.0 million), and improved manufacturing efficiency and absorption.
 The Company also continues to benefit from the cost reduction and avoidance programs announced in the fourth fiscal quarter of 2009.
 As noted above, the majority of the sales volume increase came at the Company's domestic manufacturing operation, where the Company's 8500 series transmission for the oil and gas markets is produced.
 The growth in sales of this product was the primary driver of the favorable volume and mix benefits experienced in the quarter.
-Also favorably impacting gross profit as a percentage of sales, total warranty expense decreased over \$0.2 million in fiscal 2012's first quarter to \$1.5 million, despite a 32.5% increase in sales year-over-year.
+Also favorably impacting gross profit as a percentage of sales, total warranty expense decreased over \$0.9 million in fiscal 2012's second quarter to \$0.3 million, despite a 10.4% increase in sales year-over-year, due to improved loss rates and a favorable sales mix.